-7. Career Service for Master Courses
+7. Career service for three year courses

 The purpose of the Istituto Marangoni Career service is to bridge the gap between course completion and entering the world of work.

 Monitoring, guidance and counselling activities are organised throughout the academic year.
 The careers service organises various activities including seminars and round table discussions with fashion professionals, HR managers and head-hunter agencies on specific topics such as future career paths, personal research methods and job profiles.
 Individual meetings are also arranged to assist with CV preparation, revise portfolios and encourage students to talk about their career goals and expectations.